-Every business should have its own banking and credit card accounts, but it's important to understand that business checking and credit card accounts can differ greatly from personal accounts in both features and fees.
-Here are some tips for maximizing those accounts and putting them to work for your company.
+Every business should have its own business checking account and small business credit card account, but it's important to understand that business accounts can differ greatly from personal accounts in both features and fees.
+Here are some tips for maximizing how those accounts can be put to work for your company.

-Before you're able to open a business checking or credit card account as a sole proprietor, you must register your DBA (doing business as) with the appropriate government office.
+Before you're able to open a business account as a sole proprietor, you must register your DBA (doing business as) with the appropriate government office.
 Once you do, it's wise to set up those accounts right away.

 Separate accounts also make it easier to track expenses and plan for tax time.
 A business that's structured as a corporation or a limited liability company (LLC) is required by law to have business finances that are separate from the owners' personal accounts.